Customer Relationship Management

 CRM is the key to synchronising all of your external contacts, making sure that your employees have up to date information about your clients and that your clients have the best experience possible when dealing with you.

 Every department in your business should be using your CRM system, and getting value from it.
 But that’s not always the case.
 Some companies don’t use the full potential of their CRM systems; in some cases employees don’t understand how it can help them; and in others, your CRM system may need replacing.
+If you're a larger organisation, You can find our full guide to enterprise CRM here.

 How Did CRM Develop?